DiamondLightSource/dodal/docs/user/tutorials/get_started.rst

 If you are on a beamline workstation this will save any logs to ``dls_sw/BEAMLINE/logs/bluesky/`` and will push them to graylog_.
-If you are not on a beamline workstation logs will be saved next to you working directory and pushed to a local graylog instance.
+If you are not on a beamline workstation logs will be saved next to your working directory and pushed to a local graylog instance.

 If you would like to only log to graylog/file exlusively there are helper functions in ``dodal.log`` that you can use.